Blog

 Up to 24 hours in the refrigerator in an airtight container.

-In this article, we have given you the keys to making your electrolyte drinks at home.
+In this article, we've given you the keys to making your own electrolyte drinks at home.
 This allows you to maintain good hydration throughout the day.
-So now, no more excuses for not having your electrolyte intake!
+So now, there's no more excuse for not getting your electrolyte intake!

 Sources